minibolt-guide/minibolt/guide/bitcoin/blockchain-explorer.md

 #### Optional

-* You can decide whether you want to optimize for more information or for more privacy.
+* You can decide whether you want to optimize for more information or more privacy.

   * More information mode, including Bitcoin exchange rates